christran85-cyber/enterprise-security-operations-lab/docs/phase-01-virtualbox-environment.md

 ## Connectivity Troubleshooting

-Instead of testing everything simultaneously, connectivity was validated one layer at a time.
+Connectivity was validated one layer at a time:

 ```text
 VM Running?